google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Categorical **Default:** LOSS_INCREASE **Possible values:** NONE, MIN_LOSS_FINAL, LOSS_INCREASE

--   Early stopping detects the overfitting of the model and halts it training using the validation dataset.
+-   Early stopping detects the overfitting of the model and halts its training using the validation dataset.
 If not provided directly, the validation dataset is extracted from the training dataset (see "validation_ratio" parameter):<br>- `NONE`: No early stopping.
 All the num_trees are trained and kept.<br>- `MIN_LOSS_FINAL`: All the num_trees are trained.
 The model is then truncated to minimize the validation loss i.e. some of the trees are discarded as to minimum the validation loss.<br>- `LOSS_INCREASE`: Classical early stopping.
 Stop the training when the validation does not decrease for `early_stopping_num_trees_look_ahead` trees.

 #### [early_stopping_initial_iteration](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/gradient_boosted_trees/gradient_boosted_trees.proto)